ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 The easiest way to understand the formatting of PHP is to practice it.
 Slashes, semicolons, commas, periods, parentheses, and other symbols all have distinct functions in PHP.
 Knowing where everything goes is important to creating error free code.

 A good thing about PHP is that if you have a semicolon out of place, the whole site will break and you will know you have a problem.
-The bad thing about PHP is that if you aren’t aware of which symbol is out of place, you could have a frustrating time trying to fix it.
+The bad thing about PHP is that if you aren't aware of which symbol is out of place, you could have a frustrating time trying to fix it.

-In this case, practice and attention to detail will help you understand the ‘syntax’ more quicker.
+In this case, practice and attention to detail will help you understand the 'syntax' more quicker.

 #### Commenting

 There are three ways to add comments in PHP and each has a specific use case.
-Commenting is a very important part of a programmer’s process.
+Commenting is a very important part of a programmer's process.
 It allows you to leave notes for yourself and other programmers.
 Some practical uses include directions for editing, preventing certain lines of code from executing, giving credit where it is due, any waivers or warnings, and just little tidbits that you need to remember when stopping for the night.
 Additionally, it allows you to quickly cut out chunks of code you may need later.

 ##### Single line comments